brandonjamesparkinson/GraphicalProgram/README.md

 # Graphical Program - C#

-This program is based around the idea of teaching smple programming concepts.
+This program is used to demonstrate examples of being able to teach simple programming concepts.
 The language that was used to build this project is C#, and the program will have the basics of sequence, selection, and iteration, which will allow a student programmer to explore these concepts using graphics.

 ## How to Use